 Area F (Smarden Churchyard)

-The PCC of St. Michael the Archangel, Smarden, is very grateful for the careful detailed research and work of Heather Bradshaw who has done the careful compilation of the maps and spreadsheets.
+The PCC of St. Michael the Archangel, Smarden, is very grateful for the careful detailed research and work of Heather Bradshaw who has compiled the maps and spreadsheets.

 A digital copy of the book can be seen using the link below: